 *Subject to change

 The tuition waiver benefit applies to tuition only for classes taken at UCO.
-The benefit is defined as the value of 10 credit hours of undergraduate general tuition in each academic year not to include differential tuition or fees.
-The waiver may be transferred to the employee’s eligible dependents.
+The benefit is defined as the value of 12 credit hours of undergraduate general tuition in each academic year not to include differential tuition or fees.
+The waiver may be transferred to the individual’s eligible dependents.

 Employee Assistance Program

-UCO contributes to medical coverage for all employees and their dependents plus funds seven percent of the employee salary into OTRS less the annual employee contribution of $700.
-UCO pays for all full-time employees to receive an advanced long-term disability benefit and two times the employee’s annual salary in basic life and AD&D insurance.
+UCO contributes to medical coverage for all faculty and staff and their dependents plus funds a percentage of the individual's salary into OTRS less the annual individual contribution.
+UCO pays for all full-time employees to receive an advanced long-term disability benefit and two times the individual’s annual salary in basic life and AD&D insurance.

 How do I see my current year elections?